damianhakert/damianhakert.github.io/source/handbook/marketing/content/index.html.md

 title: Content Marketing
 ---

 Content Marketing is part of the Marketing Team and specializes in creating cross-functional content marketing lead generation campaigns and strategies across the GitLab website, blog, social channels and newsletters.

-Content Marketing focuses exclusively on create content campaigns and strategies for the purpose of lead generation either directly through a gated asses or indirectly by promoting a gated asset.
+Content Marketing focuses exclusively on create content campaigns and strategies for the purpose of lead generation either directly through gated assets or indirectly by promoting a gated assets.

 ## What content assets does Content Marketing create for the purpose of lead generation?